 Three Exclusive NHL Games This Week on ESPN, ESPN+, Disney+ and Hulu

-- Defending Stanley Cup Champion Florida Panthers Face New Jersey Devils Tuesday at 7:30 p.m.
+- Carolina Hurricanes Face Dallas Stars Tuesday at 8 p.m.
 ET on ESPN+, Disney+ and Hulu

-- Thursday ESPN Doubleheader: Detroit Red Wings vs. Florida Panthers at 7 p.m. and Edmonton Oilers vs. Colorado Avalanche at 9:30 p.m.
+- Thursday in Prime Time: Utah Hockey Club Takes on Minnesota Wild at 8 p.m. on ESPN+, Disney+ and Hulu

+- Exclusive Game Action Continues Friday with Vegas Golden Knights at Dallas Stars at 7:30 p.m. on ESPN

 The NHL season continues this week with three exclusive games on ESPN, ESPN+, Disney+ and Hulu.
-Game action begins Tuesday, January 14, as the defending Stanley Cup Champion Florida Panthers and Sam Reinhart take on the New Jersey Devils and Jack Hughes at 7:30 p.m.
+Game action begins Tuesday, January 21, with an interconference matchup in prime time between the Carolina Hurricanes and Dallas Stars at 8 p.m.
 ET on ESPN+, Disney+ and Hulu.

-Thursday, the puck drops on an ESPN doubleheader beginning at 7 p.m. for an Atlantic Division matchup when the Detroit Red Wings and Dylan Larkin take on the Florida Panthers, who make their second exclusive appearance this week.
-Later, the Edmonton Oilers and captain Connor McDavid face the Colorado Avalanche and Nathan MacKinnon for a Western Conference matchup at 9:30 p.m. at Ball Arena.
+Exclusive game action continues Thursday in prime time as Clayton Keller and the Utah Hockey Club take on the Minnesota Wildfor a Central Division matchup at 8 p.m. on ESPN+, Disney+ and Hulu.

+Friday at 7:30 p.m., the puck drops for a battle in the Western Conference as the Vegas Golden Knights and Jack Eichel face the Dallas Stars and Jason Robertson on ESPN.

 Exclusive NHL games on ESPN, ESPN+, Disney+ and Hulu this week: